top of page

 Prescriptive Treatment of SAD

 If other options aren’t working for seasonal depression, antidepressants may help.
-They’re commonly used to treat SAD during certain times of the year.
+They’re commonly used to treat SAD during certain times of the year when it does not respond to other measures.
+For a full breakdown of antidepressants, see depression overview.

 • SSRIs (serotonin reuptake inhibitors) (common: Escitalopram/Lexapro, Paroxetine/Paxil, Sertraline/Zoloft, and others)